 With competition becoming more globalized, it can be difficult to find innovative ways to increase profits and stay competitive in the market.
 Automation can help, but it can be expensive to implement.
-Nevertheless, there are many other ways a company can increase profits.
-It just needs to take a step back and look at its product lines and clients from a macro perspective.
-When a company identifies which products and services are the most and least profitable (through a profitability analysis), it can help the company’s leaders make important decisions that will impact its total economic value.
+However, there are many other ways your company can increase profits.

 What is a profitability analysis?

-Profitability analysis looks at a company's costs and allocates these costs to different areas or segments—such as specific types of customers, age groups, geographic regions, or product types, to name a few examples—to evaluate profit within those segments.
-This enables a company to make better decisions about what types of customers or regions of the country to focus on or which products should be more widely marketed or cut completely based on the profit those segments are generating for the company.
+Profitability analysis looks at a company’s costs and allocates these costs to different areas or segments—such as specific types of customers, age groups, geographic regions or product types—to evaluate profit within those segments.
+This enables a company to make better decisions about what types of customers or regions of the country to focus on.
+It can also help make choices about which products should be more widely marketed or cut completely, depending on the profit those segments are generating.

-Many company leaders think they know what their most profitable products/services are, but are often surprised at the real answer.
-And, because we live and work in a dynamic market with ever changing tastes and preference, a company’s most profitable products will change over time.
-Thus, it's important to perform an ongoing profitability analysis to capture new opportunities and maximize returns.
+Many leaders think they know what their most profitable products/services are, but they are often surprised at the real answer.
+Because we work in a dynamic market with ever changing tastes, the most profitable products will change over time.
+Thus, it’s important to perform an ongoing profitability analysis to capture new opportunities and maximize returns.